Pride in the City With Soul: Jason McCarty

 "If we can keep one kid from harming themselves in Mississippi, I know that's why I do this work."

-To support Capital City Pride and LGBTQ+ Pride Month 2022, check out these upcoming events in the Jackson area.
-Visit mscapitalcitypride.org and Capital City Pride's Instagram and Facebook for more information.
+To support Capital City Pride and LGBTQ+ Pride Month 2023, visit mscapitalcitypride.org and Capital City Pride's Instagram and Facebook for more information.

 Anne Marie Hanna